altai-ui/qui/README.md

 // Setup all components
 Vue.use(Qui);
 // that's it!
-// all components will be imported with styles
+All components will be imported with styles

-// the modals has shortcuts in your components: this.$notify({ ... }) // calls QNotification
-this.$message({ ... }) // calls QMessageBox
-this.$dialog({ ... }) // calls QDialog

-// ...or configure setup
-Vue.use(Qui, {
-  localization: {
-    locale: 'en', // Russian language by default, you can set `en` for English
-    customI18nMessages: {
-      // rewrite default texts, see the source: src/qComponents/constants/locales
-      en: {
-        QDatepicker: {
-          placeholder: 'Pick your birthday!'
-        }
-      }
-    },
-    prefix: 'yo' // you can change component's prefix, e.g. must be used <yo-input /> instead of <q-input />
-  }
-});
 ```

 in YourComponent.vue: (Example)